 Required Minimum Distributions (RMDs)

 - Another key differentiator with UK pensions is the concept of “Required Minimum Distributions” (or RMDs).
-From age 72 (or 70 ½ if you reach 70 ½ before January 1, 2020), participants are forced to make an annual withdrawal of taxable funds based on life expectancy tables (the portion of your account you’re required to withdraw increases with age) and thus allows the IRS to start recuperating some of the tax it allowed you to defer.
+From age 73 (or 72 if you turned 72 in 2022 or earlier), participants are forced to make an annual withdrawal of taxable funds based on life expectancy tables (the portion of your account you’re required to withdraw increases with age) and thus allows the IRS to start recuperating some of the tax it allowed you to defer.

 - The RMD rules apply to employer sponsored retirement plans (401(k), Roth 401(k)s, 403(b) plans, 457(b), etc.) as well as traditional IRAs and IRA-based plans such as SEPs, and SIMPLE IRAs.

 - The IRS penalty for not taking an RMD, or for taking less than the required amount, is steep: 25% of the amount not taken on time.
 This is somewhat similar to the UK’s regime of an automatic “Benefit Crystallization Event” (BCE) at age 75, to force some people to withdraw taxable fund before age 75 (or potentially suffer punitive tax on the forced BCE)

 - RMDs do not apply to Roth IRAs

 - Inherited IRAs have a very different RMD schedule, and you may be forced to start withdrawals much sooner.